KAB47/Website-Project/README.md

 # Website-Project
-A website for a resturant that uses a simple booking system.
+A website for a restaurant that uses a simple booking system.

 This project consists of a set of static HTML files that form a simple website.
 It includes pages like "Index," "Contact," "Book," and "Restaurants" which you can explore in your browser.